Things Beer and Wine Brand Owners Can do to Avoid Months of “Good Cause” Hearings in Virginia

 What to Do?

-Effectively written distribution agreements, narrow brand definitions and registrations with the Virginia Department of Alcoholic Beverage Control (VABC), and proper geographic designations are all tools that can be used to help prevent months of administrative hearings down the road.
+Effectively written distribution agreements, narrow brand definitions and registrations with the Virginia Alcoholic Beverage Control Authority (Virginia ABC), and proper geographic designations are all tools that can be used to help prevent months of administrative hearings down the road.
 Further, conducting a brand audit before moving into Virginia can help identify which brands may present issues, and whether there is “good cause” to transfer those brands to another wholesaler.

-If you need any assistance, or would like to speak with an attorney about Virginia franchise laws, brand registration, or good cause issues, please contact Michael Volz, of the State ABC practice group, at 202-449-3739, ext.
-707.
+If you need any assistance, or would like to speak with an attorney about Virginia franchise laws, brand registration, or good cause issues, please contact us.